minhajul-im/JavaScript/Mordarn JS/String/IMMUTABLE.md

 # Immutable string methods

-lastIndexOf(): This method returns the index of the last occurrence of the specified substring in the current string.

 substring(): This method returns a new string that contains the specified substring of the current string.

 substr(): This method returns a new string that contains the specified substring of the current string.